 - To support any other educational or charitable enterprise.

-During 2019 the Foundation will hold two grant application rounds.
+During 2020 the Foundation will hold three grant application rounds.

-Round Two will only be open to students at Ara with applications for round two grants opening on 19 August and closing on 31 August 2019.
+Round Two will be open to both staff and students at Ara with applications for round two grants opening on 21 June and closing on 5 July 2020.

 The full list of criteria and information can be found on the Ara Foundation website but key criteria include: